luisspassos/luisspassos/README.md

 I am a developer focused on web and mobile development.

 I currently use the best technologies on the market.
-Next JS and Chakra UI for the web, React Native for mobile, Firebase for the backend and Jest for the tests.
+Next JS and Chakra UI for the web, React Native for mobile, Firebase for the backend, Jest and Cypress for the tests.

 Certificates 📜: